TRACHEOSTOMY TUBES AND CANNULAS

 COMPLICATIONS OF TRACHEOSTOMIES

 Complications due to the surgery are grouped according to the timing since the tracheostomy and the technique.
 Summed complication rates from randomized controlled trials show 10.0% for percutaneous technique and 8.7% for open tracheostomy.1 Bleeding, obstruction, dislodgement, and infection are all potential early complications, occurring within the first week.
 Late complications are those that occur after 1 week.
-Granulation, tracheal stenosis, a fistula (tracheocutaneous, tracheoesophageal, or tracheoinnominate) plus any of the ...
+Granulation, tracheal stenosis, a fistula (tracheocutaneous, tracheoesophageal, or tracheoinnominate) plus any of ...